In any given week, you should fulfill the following:

 Exercises that create a lot of tension or torque are also very important to incorporate into your regime.
 This is where all the muscles communicate with each other at the same time.
 Good examples are the front elbow plank, side elbow plank, and other really awesome varieties of the plank.
-To get the posterior chain, you can do hip bridges and table tops.
+To get the posterior chain do hip bridges and table tops.

 Don’t forget!
 Squats, dead lifts, push ups and pull ups are also considered “core” exercises, because they involve the whole body to achieve the movement.

 Be safe with your exercises, take the progressions slow, and don’t push yourself to fast to achieve results.
-Your goal is to stay injury free as you become as strong as an OX.
+Your goal is to stay injury free as you become strong.

 find more here, and on YouTube, and by googling "core strength exercises for pole vault"